 Once the exchange has closed, use the top thoughts to drive discussion and move into action.
 Using Thoughtexchange leaves traditional brainstorming sessions in the dust as you already have a prioritized list to get started on next steps!

 Of course, the ideas don’t end there.
-Feel free to let the examples above inspire your own questions, or check out https://questions.thoughtexchange.com/ for more possibilities.
-We’re also here to coach you through shaping a great question or offer any other support you might need.
-Reach out to us at [email protected] and we’ll be happy to help.
+Feel free to let the examples above inspire your own questions, or reach out to our team if you need a hand.
+We're always happy to help answer questions.